section-engineering-education/engineering-education/content/articles/recursive-feature-elimination/index.md

 The `Attrition` column is our study variable from the data subset above.
 This column has two possible values, `Yes` and `No`.
 The `Yes` value means an employee will leave the company soon, and `No` means an employee will not leave the company soon.
 This data is thus intended to build a model that will predict which employee will leave the company and who will stay.

-However, since this dataset has many features, also known as explanatory variables, building a model with these features can be very expensive.
-Also, the model built on this dataset can be highly complex for the intended purpose.
+However, since this dataset has many features; also known as explanatory variables; building a model with these features can be very expensive.
+The model built on this dataset can be highly complex for the intended purpose.
 Furthermore, in the attempt to capture all the features, the model may be overfitting.

 To ensure this problem does not occur, we need to analyze our features space and select a subset of features that explain at least 95% of the variance in the dataset.
 We will use the Recursive Feature Elimination technique to achieve this objective.
 However, the Recursive Feature Elimination is computationally expensive, and therefore, we need to preprocess our data as much as possible.